The Hoosiers: 2007–2011: The Trick to Life and The Illusion of Safety

-Departure from record label
+2011–2013: Bumpy Ride

-It was announced on 1 April 2011, that the band had departed from their record label Sony after a dispute over the promotion of their latest album The Illusion of Safety.
-Sparkes told Daily Record, "I don't think many people knew that the second album had been released, so we're having to reissue it to bring it to people's awareness."
+It was announced on 1 April 2011, that the band had departed from their record labels RCA and Sony Music after a dispute over the promotion of their latest album The Illusion of Safety.
+Sparkes told the Daily Record, "I don't think many people knew that the second album had been released, so we're having to reissue it to bring it to people's awareness."

 The band announced that they were repackaging and re-releasing the album with a new title, Bumpy Ride, on 11 April 2011.
 The rerelease comes with 4 new album tracks, and a deluxe version comes with a DVD of live performances.

-On 24 May 2013, they appeared at Bradford University's Party on the Amp to perform a few songs Including "Goodbye Mr A".
+On 24 May 2013, they appeared at Bradford University's Party on the Amp to perform a few songs, including "Goodbye Mr A".

 On 25 May 2013, they appeared at Roehampton University's summerball to perform a few songs.
 On 18 July 2013, they performed at Bishop Grosseteste University, Lincoln, England.
 On 19 July 2013, they appeared at Bugjam, Santa Pod Raceway, as one of the headline acts.

-It was announced by the band on Twitter that long term keyboard player Sam Swallow would be joining the band as a full member in 2013.
+It was announced by the band on Twitter that long-term keyboard player Sam Swallow would be joining the band as a full member in 2013.